zhupingqi/RuiJi.Slice/3DTools/README.txt

 from the intersection to compute the texture coordinate that was hit.
 Then from these, we can map from the (u,v) value of the texture coordinate, on to an x,y point on the 2D visual, which is the point we need to place under the mouse.
-More specifically, the code assumes texture coordinates are all in the range (0,0) to (1,1) – i.e. upper left to lower right of the image (this is important to know, since your texture coordinates need to be within this range to enable interaction with the 2D content).
+More specifically, the code assumes texture coordinates are all in the range (0,0) to (1,1) ?i.e. upper left to lower right of the image (this is important to know, since your texture coordinates need to be within this range to enable interaction with the 2D content).
 Then the point on the 2D object that was hit is simply (u * Width, v * Height).

-There’s one very interesting “gotcha” though: what happens when one of the 2D objects grabs capture and then you move off the 3D mesh it is on?
+There’s one very interesting “gotcha?though: what happens when one of the 2D objects grabs capture and then you move off the 3D mesh it is on?
 For example, you select some text, and then move the mouse above that selected text, or click and hold on a button, and then move away from it.
 Correct hidden content positioning becomes more complicated in this case.